Home

 Cliff Swallows

 One swallow that seems a combination of the others in the extended species is the Cliff Swallow.
 It has the buff back of the barn swallows belly and the red of its throat; however, it does not have the same tail.
-And it has what looks like a ring around its neck, which seems to be the most obvious of markers.
-They build their nests under bridges and on cliffs with the mud daub technique of other swallows.
+And it has what looks like a ring around its neck, and a white mark on the forehead, which seem to be the most obvious of markers.

 Tree Swallows